Donders-Institute/bidscoin/docs/installation.rst

 Updating BIDScoin
 ^^^^^^^^^^^^^^^^^

-Run the pip command as before with the additional ``--upgrade`` option:
+Run the pip command as before with the additional ``--upgrade`` option, e.g.:

 .. code-block:: console